iNoles/Taskify/README.md

-# TaskList Android App [Work in progress 🚧]
+# Taskify Android App [Work in progress 🚧]

-TaskList is an Android application built entirely with Kotlin and Jetpack Compose, utilizing SQLDelight for local-only database management.
-This app provides a simple and efficient way to manage your tasks.
+Taskify is an Android application built entirely with Kotlin and Jetpack Compose, utilizing SQLDelight for local-only database management.
+This app provides a simple and efficient way to manage your personal and business tasks.

-The app is currently in early stage development and is not yet available on the Play Store.
+The app is currently in early development and unavailable on the Play Store.

 ## Features